RossClarkCodes/illumination-request/README.md

 ## Usage

 1. Open the web page
-2. Use the color picker or type a hex color code (e.g., #FF0000)
+2. Use the colour picker or type a hex colour code (e.g., #FF0000)
-3. Click "Apply Colour" to set your color
+3. Click "Apply Colour" to set your colour
 4. Click on any board size to generate a preview
 5. Click "Download Image" to save the full-size image